BLUECOLLEGE

 You spent years maintaining mission-critical systems, working in high-stress environments, following strict procedures, and getting things done on time.
 That's not just a military skill set — that's the exact profile data center contractors and operators are desperate to hire.

-Data center construction is one of the best-kept career secrets for transitioning service members.
-The pay is strong ($60K–$150K+ depending on trade and experience), the skills transfer is direct, and the industry actively recruits veterans.
+Data center construction can be a strong path for transitioning service members.
+The pay is strong ($60K–$150K+ depending on trade and experience), many skills transfer directly, and several employers publish veteran or military-transition resources worth checking before you apply.

 Here's how to make the jump — including which military jobs translate best, how to use SkillBridge, where to apply your GI Bill, and which employers are most vet-friendly.